Craving something sweet and looking for a Chocolate-Dipped Amaretto Madeleines Recipe?

 Before I made these Madeleines, I had never made them, nor had I ever eaten one – can you believe it?

 I had to search the Internet and ask friends about them before I knew I did it correctly.
-Turns out, third time’s a charm.
-The first ones were raw in the middle; the second batch, I made gluten-free with all banana – they had a great flavor, but still a weird consistency.
+It turns out, the third time’s a charm.
+The first ones were raw in the middle.
+The second batch, I made gluten-free with all banana – they had a great flavour but still a weird consistency.
 This is the third batch.

 To make them work correctly, I think you need to have both the flax and banana in there.
 The amaretto and banana pair so well together – like Bananas Foster in cake form!
 Also, I think that the gluten in the wheat flour helps too.
 It gives them stability.
 I’m not saying that you couldn’t make them gluten-free, but please let me know if you try it!

 For my birthday, my lovely college roommate Victoria got me a gift card for a local kitchen store.
 It was amazing!
 I got to buy the interesting things that seemed kind of frivolous in the baking world – special pans and fun ingredients.
 I bought the Madeleine pan and a popover pan.
 I still have to make the popovers.
 My first batch of those was not very “poppy”, haha.
-So, thanks Vicky, for making this recipe possible!
+So, thanks, Vicky, for making this Chocolate-Dipped Amaretto Madeleines Recipe possible!